 To apply Kashidas to a group of characters, select the characters and choose Kashidas from the Character panel menu .

 You can automatically apply ligatures to character pairs in Arabic.
 Ligatures are typographic replacement characters for certain letter pairs if they are available in a given Open Type font.

 When you choose Ligatures from the Character panel menu or Control panel menu, a standard ligature defined in the font is produced.

 Choose Window > OpenType and select Standard Ligatures from the panel menu .

 You can copy text from Microsoft Word, and paste it directly into a document.
 The pasted text's alignment and direction is automatically set to that of the Arabic or Hebrew text.

 Sentences that have more words that can fit into one line of text automatically wrap into the next line.
-The type of text justification when wrapping occurs sometimes causes unnecessary spaces to appear in the line that are not aesthetically pleasing or linguistically correct.
+The type of text justification when wrapping occurs sometimes causes unnecessary spaces to appear in the line that isn't aesthetically pleasing or linguistically correct.
 Hyphenation enables you to split the word at the end of a line, using a hyphen.
 This fragmentation causes the sentence to wrap into the next line in a better way.

-Mixed text: The Kashida insertion feature affects how hyphenation occurs in mixed text.
+The Kashida insertion feature affects how hyphenation occurs in mixed text.
 When enabled, Kashidas are inserted where applicable, and non-Arabic text is also hyphenated.
 When the Kashida feature is disabled, only non-Arabic text is considered for hyphenation.

-Note: This functionality is disabled when you choose Arabic as the Language in the Character panel.
+This functionality is disabled when you choose Arabic as the Language in the Character panel.